Skip to main content

 • The breaking point: A client showed us data proving their WordPress site (3.2s load) was outranked on every keyword by competitors loading in under 1 second.

-• We now guarantee 95 to 100/100 PageSpeed, $0/month hosting, and zero plugin vulnerabilities on every build.
+• We now guarantee 95 to 100/100 PageSpeed, Vercel hosting that starts free and only scales to $20/month when your business grows, and zero plugin vulnerabilities on every build.

 • When is WordPress still OK?
 Hobby blogs, small personal sites, and situations where the client will self-manage without developer help.